THE INTRODUCTION

 Lastly, for those contemplating the roof of their extension, you generally have two choices:

-Traditional in design, they’re perfect for longevity and easy maintenance
+Pitched Roofs: Traditional in design, they’re perfect for longevity and easy maintenance.

 If you’ve settled on the kind of extension you desire but aren’t sure about the next steps, please don’t hesitate to get in touch.
 At CJ Smiths, we’re here to guide you every step of the way, ensuring you end up with a space that you’re proud to call your own.